-In accordance with SFAS No. 109 (Accounting for Income Taxes), deferred tax assets and liabilities are recognized for the future consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis as well as on consolidation procedures affecting net income.
+In accordance with IAS 12 (Income Taxes), deferred tax assets and liabilities are recognized for the future consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis as well as on consolidation procedures affecting net income.
 Deferred tax assets also include claims to future tax reductions which arise from the expected usage of existing tax losses available for carryforward where future recoverability is probable.

-Deferred taxes are computed using enacted or adopted tax rates in the relevant national jurisdictions when the amounts are recovered.
-Tax rates, which will be valid in the future, but are not adopted till the balance sheet date, are not considered.
+Deferred taxes are computed using enacted or planned tax rates which are expected to apply in the relevant national jurisdictions when the amounts are recovered.

+The carrying amount of a deferred tax asset shall be reviewed at each balance sheet date.
 The carrying amount of a deferred tax asset shall be reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow the benefit of part or all of that deferred tax asset to be utilized.
-Reduction shall be reversed to the date and extent that it becomes probable that sufficient taxable profit will be available (See Note 8, Income taxes).
+Any such reduction shall be reversed to the date and extent that it becomes probable that sufficient taxable profit will be available (See Note 9, Income taxes).